eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ![Inter-workload dependency management on new workload states](plantuml/seq_inter-workload_dependencies_on_update_workload_state.svg)

-#### Agent executes workload operations with fulfilled dependencies on receiving new workloads or workload states
+#### Agent schedules workload operations
-`swdd~agent-updates-workloads-with-fulfilled-dependencies~1`
+`swdd~agent-handle-workloads-with-fulfilled-dependencies~1`

 Status: approved

-When the agent receives an `UpdateWorkloadState` or an `UpdateWorkload` message, and there are workloads with fulfilled inter-workload dependency conditions, then the agent shall create, update or delete those workloads.
+When the RuntimeManager is triggered for new workloads or workload states, and there are workloads with fulfilled inter-workload dependency conditions, then the agent shall create, update or delete those workloads.

-Comment: The Ankaios agent receives workload states from both the Ankaios server and its managed workloads, and it disregards any empty workload states.

-Rationale: Whenever the agent receives new workload states or updates of workloads, the dependencies of a workload might be fulfilled.
+Rationale: Whenever the agent receives new workload states or new workloads, the dependencies of a workload might be fulfilled.

 Tags:
-- AgentManager
 - RuntimeManager
 - WorkloadScheduler